 After-hours certification help: Call the district's field program manager.

-The Indiana Fire & Public Safety Academy is an education and training subdivision of the Division of Fire and Building Safety.
-The director and operations director are members of the North American Fire Training Directors organization.
+The Indiana Fire and Public Safety Academy is an education and training subdivision of the Division of Fire and Building Safety.

 The Academy has two subsections: (1) Public Safety and (2) Fire Training and Certifications.
 The Fire Training and Certifications staff establishes inspection training requirements for members of volunteer fire companies and certifies individuals who meet those requirements.

 They also collaborate with public safety boards and commissions in the state to establish criteria for certification and credentialing of public safety personnel.